 We will be updating this page periodically to include new anti-worker policies enacted by the administration.
-The policies below are listed in reverse chronological order, with the newest actions listed first.
-This page was last updated on August 15, 2017.
+Policies below are listed in reverse chronological order, with the newest actions listed first.
+This page was last updated on October 19, 2017.

 On July 31, 2017, President Trump’s Treasury Department ended the myRA savings program.
 Launched in 2014, myRA was a public option for workers to start saving for retirement and other life goals through a safe, affordable, and portable Roth individual retirement account.
 It was also a first step toward bolder policies that would have improved employees’ personal savings and retirement security.
 At a time when 44 percent of adults struggle to cover a $400 emergency expense, making it harder to save is unacceptable.

 9. Discriminating against LGBT Americans in the workplace